 Using Facebook’s free Wi-Fi

 Using this new tool from Facebook is easy enough.
-It is called Find Wi-Fi, and is available is an easy-to-use app:
+It is called Find Wi-Fi and is available as an easy-to-use app:

 “Find Wi-Fi helps you locate available Wi-Fi hot spots nearby that businesses have shared with Facebook from their Page.
 So wherever you are, you can easily map the closest connections when your data connection is weak.”

-When you open up the app you are shown a variety of free Wi-Fi connections near you.
-This typically means coffee shops, and other public Wi-Fi.
-This allows you to quickly find a Wi-Fi connection when you need one.
+When you open up the app, you are shown a variety of free Wi-Fi connections near you.
+This typically means coffee shops and other public Wi-Fi.
+This allows you to find a Wi-Fi connection when you need one quickly.
 This can be useful for traveling… Or for those who want to do Facebook Live.
 You know that they were not doing this entirely altruistically.

 The problem with Facebook’s free Wi-Fi